PokeRate/backend/README.md

 ### 5. Configure Django Settings

-Update your `.env` file with your PostgreSQL database configuration and secret key (obtain froma developer):
+Update your `.env` file with your PostgreSQL database configuration and secret key (obtain from a developer):

 ```bash
 DB_NAME=yourdatabase